 There are two different ways this can be done:

 – Don’t change: this <term> should always stay as it is.

 – Stop changing: <term1> should never be changed to <term2>.

-For example, suppose that InstaText originally suggested correcting “credit score” to “credit rating” in the following sentence:
+As another case, suppose that InstaText originally suggested correcting “credit score” to “credit rating” in the following sentence:

-After including a relation stop changing credit score (the “from” term) to credit rating (the “to” term), InstaText will no longer include this suggestion:
+After including a relation stop changing “credit score” (the from term) to “credit rating” (the to term), InstaText will no longer include this suggestion:

 The English language is rich in possibilities, and the retention of word combinations is a complex problem.
 A seemingly small change can sometimes have big consequences.
 InstaText therefore hides markup only for exact matches of “green-red” terms.
 In the following example, the words high and good are also part of the markup, so the dictionary does not trigger in this case, but leaves the decision of what to keep to the user.

 good credit scoreas its equity ratio is high.